nikitavoloboev/data/docs/programming/version-control/git.md

 # Git

 I love Git and version control.
 And I use version control over any project I do.
 I follow a [series of rules](../../focusing/rules.md#git) when dealing with Git.
 [Josh](https://github.com/josh-project/josh) seems neat.
+[Think Like Git](https://tacaswell.github.io/think-like-git.html) is a great read.

 ## Notes